 Firstly, huge thank you to Hodder & Stoughton and NetGalley for providing me with a copy of this book in exchange for an honest review.
-This novel will be published on 17 November 2020.

 Similarly to The Poppy War, I saw loads of people talking about how amazing this book is.
 I thought the title of These Violent Delights was an interesting choice as it is a Shakespeare quote, however when I read the description of the novel it made so much sense.
 As a huge fan of Shakespeare, and books set in North East Asia, I was excited eager to see how this retelling would work.
 And boy did it work.

 Over the years there have been countless retellings of the classic story of forbidden love on both page and screen.
 My favourite has always been Baz Luhrmann’s film adaptation set in the early 1990s.
 However, These Violent Delights is such a unique retelling that Gong makes it entirely her own.
 I think what was most refreshing about this novel was the way the characters were portrayed.
 Juliette was certainly not the meek, lovestruck, girl who she is often regularly depicted to be.
 Instead she was both fearless and feared and would do anything for her beloved Shanghai.
 I also really loved how the whole Montagov family was portrayed too (although I may be a little biased as I’ve always been a fan of the Montagues more than the Capulets).
 I also got stupidly excited whenever I realised who a character was based on, there were a few penny drop moments throughout!